Olian04/Turing.js/README.md

 `run` | Runs some code written in your new language.

 _I'm working on a full documentation page, for now look at the demos above._

-## Update log

-#### 1.0
-All MVP features have been implemented.
-A usable demo consisting of all Brainf**k instruction can be run.

-#### 0.1
-All basic components have been had their development started.
-A usable demo consisting of all Brainf**k instruction, except the loops, can be run.

 ## Credits
 * Logo: https://logomakr.com/6LYfIX